steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ---
 Recently, I was asked what software architecture review processes exist in order to better steer architecture work.
 An architecture review aims at different goals such as finding software design issues early in the development before they get costly.
-Architecture review processes, for example, formalize different steps as well as input and output of architecture reviews.
+Architecture review processes, for example, formalize different steps as well as input and output to/from architecture reviews.
 This article describes my findings about different architecture review process approaches.

 # What are Architecture Reviews and Architecture Review Processes?